2020 Flag Day Parade

-Join us for the 2019 Flag Day Parade.
+Join us for the 2020 Flag Day Parade.
 We will unite to honor our men and women serving in the armed forces and our veterans.
-Celebrating our men and women is an opportunity where we can work together, we unite to become a stronger community - we become "One Framingham".
+Celebrating our men and women is an opportunity to work together, we unite to become a stronger community - we become "One Framingham".

-To create an inclusive environment for the 2019 Flag Day Parade, the city has designated a Sensory-Friendly Area for the first block of the parade.
+To create an inclusive environment for the 2020 Flag Day Parade, the City has designated a Sensory-Friendly Area for the first block of the parade.
 This means the entertainment will be altered to accommodate children and families with autism and other sensory disorders.

 In the first block between Clinton Street in front of St. Stephen’s Church and Memorial Plaza (in front of the Memorial Building), parade participants will refrain from using flashing lights and sounding sirens, horns, and loud music.
 This section has been designated in blue below.